Oligonucleotide Sequence Confirmation

 - DNA oligos produce a-B and w ions as the most abundant fragments.

-- RNA oligos favor the production of y and d-H2O ions.
+- RNA oligos favor the production of y and c ions.

-- Fragmentation at the 3’ side of T in DNA is often absent, but one can usually assume a T is present at these locations and proceed with the sequencing.
+- Fragmentation at the 3’ side of T in DNA is often absent in MS/MS data, but one can usually assume a T is present at these locations and proceed with the sequencing.
+Alternatively, all-ions-fragmentation from in-source CID can enhance the signal from these fragment species.

 - Complimentary fragment ions from both ends of the molecule provide dual confirmation of the sequence for ~20 residues.
 This allows sequence confirmation of up to 40-mer sequences with this approach.

-- Mass accuracy on the fragments is 1-3 ppm.
+- Mass accuracy on the fragments is typically 3 ppm or better.